varunkumardev/amitmerchant1990.github.io/_posts/2021-08-09-print-media-style-drop-caps-using-only-css.md

 Having drop caps in your text can add a nice flavor to the overall aesthetics of your writing layout.
 For instance, on this blog, as you can see I have implemented the drop cap and it kind of adds a flare to the blog's design language and the reader would get the feel of reading an old-world newspaper.

 In this article, we will go over how you can implement drop caps using pure CSS.

+* TOC*
+{:toc}

+## Implementing drop caps

 Let's take the following for example.